-Asia hit by Wall Street stumble, debt yields spike after ECB minutes
+Asia hit by Wall St. stumble, debt yields spike after ECB minutes

 Crude oil prices slipped after a sharp but short-lived boost from a bigger-than-expected decline in U.S. inventories of crude and gasoline faded.

-Gold and silver extended their decline with higher U.S. yields denting the allure of non-yielding precious metals
+Gold and silver extended their decline with higher U.S. yields denting the allure of non-yielding precious metals.

 (Editing by Shri Navaratnam)